BossElijah/raycast-extension-chords-and-tabs/README.md

 # Chords and Tabs

-Find chords and tabs for your favorite songs!
+Find chords and tabs for your favorite songs and musical pieces!

 ## Current Sources